 The Dog Days of Summer

-Many apologies for the delay on posting.
-I was laid low by some sort of viral affliction which mimicked malaria.
-Like most people who get sick maybe once a decade, when I do catch a bug you would think I was on death’s door I’m such a sissy about it.
+Sorry I’ve been off the air so long but a got a case of malaria that laid me low a few weeks.
+I rarely get sick and I mean rarely but when I do you would think I was on death’s door I’m such a sissy about it.
 But the fever is gone and I am long overdue on bringing a little insight into the stories of the day and what the situation on the ground is like in the rapidly destabilizing Nangarhar Province.